rbowsley/lamplighthelp/source/26-5-1_Matching_Module_Publishing_technical_details.markdown

 }
 </code>

-### Viewing a single opportunity
+### Viewing a Single Opportunity

 The endpoint will provide data for a single opportunity, using the id given by the responses above.

 `https://lamplight.online/api/volunteering/opportunity/one?id=123key=aabbcc&format=iframe`